Camfed: History

-Anticipating the need for post-school economic opportunities for young people in marginalized rural communities, the Camfed Alumnae Association (CAMA) was established in 1998 to connect young female school leavers and offer pathways to post-secondary school opportunities.
+Anticipating the need for post-school economic opportunities for young people in marginalized rural communities, the CAMFED Alumnae Association (CAMA) was established in 1998 to connect young female school leavers and offer pathways to post-secondary school opportunities.
 CAMA provides a structure through which its members can develop their activism and leadership.
-By 2017, CAMA had a membership of 84,675 young women, among them now teachers, business leaders, government officials, health professionals and entrepreneurs.
+By 2024, CAMA had a membership of 312,747 young women, among them now teachers, business leaders, government officials, health professionals and entrepreneurs.
 A hallmark of Camfed is the activism and philanthropy of its alumnae network, who are actively raising and administering funds to support the next generation of children in school.

-Camfed is overseen by an Executive Team of Directors from all Camfed offices led by its CEO, Lucy Lake, who joined Camfed in 1994.

 Work

-Camfed focuses on rural areas of Africa where poverty is widespread, and girls and young women face massive exclusion from education and the opportunities that are afforded by education.
-Camfed works to build around girls a supportive environment in which they can attend, and succeed, at primary and secondary school, and progress into young adulthood with opportunities that include professional training, higher education and job creation.
+CAMFED focuses on rural areas of Africa where poverty is widespread, and girls and young women face massive exclusion from education and the opportunities that are afforded by education.
+CAMFED works to build around girls a supportive environment in which they can attend, and succeed, at primary and secondary school, and progress into young adulthood with opportunities that include professional training, higher education and job creation.

-Camfed provides aid by paying for school fees, providing school uniforms, books, and sanitary protection.
+CAMFED provides aid by paying for school fees, providing school uniforms, books, and sanitary protection.
 They also work with the school by training teachers to be mentors.

 CAMA

-CAMA, the Camfed Alumnae Association, is the alumnae association for Camfed graduates.
+CAMA, the CAMFED Alumnae Association, is the alumnae association for CAMFED graduates.

 CAMA provides a structure through which its members can develop their activism and leadership.
 This is referred to as the 'CAMA Multiplier Effect', where these young women graduates are now leading the movement for girls' education in their communities.
 The ability of CAMA members to lead and implement such long lasting change comes from their lived experience.

 The Learner Guide Program

-The Learner Guide program was started and is run by women in the Camfed alumnae association CAMA network who volunteer in local schools to deliver a tailored curriculum encompassing leadership, health, learning and life skills to their younger peers.
+The Learner Guide program was started and is run by women in the CAMFED alumnae association CAMA network who volunteer in local schools to deliver a tailored curriculum encompassing leadership, health, learning and life skills to their younger peers.

 This is a two part project that concurrently addresses equal access to quality education for children and the post-secondary school transition period for young women.
 Firstly, the Learner Guide Program offers a training program for young women to become Learner Guides, opening up post-secondary opportunities, providing transferable skills training, and work experience.
 Secondly, Learner Guides deliver a tailored program that supports marginalized children through their education, alongside the standard school curriculum.